Might just be me, but none of the images are showing -- just blue ? icons.

 A few years ago, I suggested Rodriguez’s secret plot to develop a vertical game.
-Some attrition (Clemons, Feagin, Gordon) followed, but then were replaced by Williamson, Grady and Dileo.
-Whatever Rich Rod was up to, he didn’t just stock the cupboard; he filled an entire larder.
+A lot of attrition followed, but then were replaced by plenty of targets, meaning whatever Rich Rod was up to, he didn’t just stock the cupboard, but filled an entire larder.
 The concern, of course, is that he stocked it with lots of smurfs on jetpacks, or slot ninjas, or midgets on rollerskates, or pick your trochee-containing metaphor.
 Let me show you something:

 The right side is Michigan’s projected 2011 depth chart:

-As for the left side, it’s the Top 13 receivers in FBS last year by total yards:
+As for the left side, it’s the Top 13 receivers in FCS last year by total yards:

-In case you’re wondering if these guys are the results of pass-gadzoo Air Raid systems, I’ve highlighted two receivers on that list who played for Brady Hoke and Al Borges at S.D.
+They’re a bit bigger and taller than our depth chart, especially as you get lower, but remember most of them are upperclassmen, and they were the most productive receivers in the game – our freshmen and their 2010 weights shouldn’t even be that close.
+And in case you’re wondering if these guys are the results of wily Air Raid systems, two I’ve highlighted played for Brady Hoke and Al Borges at S.D.
 State last year, and might as well have been less heralded versions of Stonum and Hemingway (except smaller, and not as fast, and against WAC corners).

 The tall guys like Jackson, Ricardo Miller and Hemingway should do just fine.
 As for the tweeners -Stonum, Roundtree, Stokes, D.J.
 Williamson and J.Robinson – they’re certainly within the size range of successful NCAA receivers at any school.